khushboocodes/ResumAI/README.md

-# 💼 Smart Job Matcher
+💼 AI Resume Builder & Smart Job Matcher

-**Smart Job Matcher** is an AI-powered web application that allows users to upload their resumes (PDF only) and receive the best-fit job role along with top matching job listings.
-It leverages resume parsing and intelligent matching logic to guide users toward the most suitable career opportunities.
+An intelligent, dual-purpose web application that empowers users to create AI-enhanced resumes and receive personalized job role recommendations based on resume content.
+This solution leverages AI, NLP, and resume parsing to assist job seekers with career advancement
 ---

 ## 📸 Demo Screenshots